BUREAU OF PUBLIC SECRETS

 Guy Debord’s Complete Cinematic Works

-Technically and aesthetically, Debord's films are among the most brilliantly innovative works in the history of the cinema.
+Technically and aesthetically, Debord’s films are among the most brilliantly innovative works in the history of the cinema.
 But they are not so much "works of art" as carefully calculated subversive provocations.
-One of the films is an adaptation of Debord’s own book, The Society of the Spectacle.
+One is an adaptation of Debord’s own book, The Society of the Spectacle.
 Others evoke his adventures in the bohemian underworld of 1950s Paris, which he contrasts with the increasingly ignorant, ugly, and alienated world that has since been produced by modern capitalism.
 In each case Debord simultaneously attacks the film medium itself, challenging spectators to create their own adventures instead of passively consuming the pseudo-adventures that are presented to them.

 Public Secrets: Collected Skirmishes of Ken Knabb